timothoms/oskarthoms.net/consulting.md

 I bring the following to my consulting work:

-* PhD (from Princeton University) in political science and international relations, with first-class quantitative methods training
+* PhD (Princeton University) in political science, with focus on international relations, quantitative methods, and comparative politics

-* Research expertise in issues of justice, human rights, and public policy
+* Research expertise in issues of human rights, justice, and public policy

+* First-class quantitative methods training

 * Extensive experience in data management and quantitative analysis